dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## ColumnTypeSnapshotSpec
+## TablePartitionedChecksRootSpec
-Stores the column data type captured at the time of the table metadata import.
+Container of table level partitioned checks, divided by the time window (daily, monthly, etc.)